 Like anywhere else you go, some members of our population are just exceedingly dense, while others are quite astute.
 In either case, however, you'll find that very few of them live very close together.
 The Ozarks is largely composed of towns, not greatly dissimilar from Willow Springs, which have a population of one to three thousand people on the average, one usually not being more than ten to fifteen miles from another.

 At our older locations, we have divided parcels by what is known as Government Rectangle Survey.
 When we have one of those parcels for sale, We mark the front corners of each parcel for our own use in identifying and measuring acreage, but we are not surveyors and these markings do not represent registered land surveys.
-As with any real estate, you should employ a registered land surveyor before locating any major construction or other improvement on your parcel.
-Also, we sometimes offer parcels from this group that have been individually surveyed and is so we will designate these.
+As with any real estate, you should employ a registered land surveyor before locating any major construction or other improvements on your parcel.
+Also, we sometimes offer parcels from this group that have been individually surveyed and, if so, we will designate these.

-These hills are covered with various kinds of hardwoods including nineteen species of oak (not to mention several eyebrow-raising cross-breeds) hickory, maple, willow, poplar, basswood, black cherry etc. etc., a few softwoods like pine and red cedar, and untold wildflowers, vines, shrubs and weeds.
-In fact more different species of plants coexist here than in any other part of the world due to a situation that developed during the most recent Ice Age.
+These hills are covered with various kinds of hardwoods including nineteen species of oak (not to mention several eyebrow-raising cross-breeds) hickory, maple, willow, poplar, basswood, black cherry, et cetera, a few softwoods like pine and red cedar, and untold wildflowers, vines, shrubs, and weeds.
+In fact, more different species of plants coexist here than in any other part of the world due to a situation that developed during the most recent Ice Age.
 There are over thirty-five hundred different species tussling for dominance over one another out there.
 You may find ferns and cacti growing on the same five-acre parcel when conditions are right, and you'll find that most any garden plant which gets its job done in a six-month growing season will prosper here

 All sales and payments are final we do not offer refunds.